166p1

 Too bad "common sense" is such a misnomer...

-The IMPULSE is to just click the inviting link, BELIEVE
+The IMPULSE is to just click the inviting link, BELIEVEreally from a friend, youy'd recognize the style.
+But even

 what's in the mail.
 Despite contrarians, humans ARE